Great Australian Bight Alliance

-For 40 years, we’ve stood at the forefront of Australia’s most historic environmental victories.
+For over 40 years, we’ve stood at the forefront of Australia’s most historic environmental victories.
 But our biggest challenges lie in front of us.

 Together, we're taking on transnational corporations, rogue operators, and the armies of lobbyists and politicians who defend them.
 From the corridors of Canberra to the streets of your town, we’re here to change the system.